UofT-DSI/shell/README.md

 ### 7. *assignments*:
 This folder contains the assignments for the workshop.
 Students are expected to complete them one week after the content has been delivered

+### 8. *guides*:
+This folder includes guides specifically for windows to set up Ubuntuu environment and SSH Keys.
+Students who experience difficulty with these topics should reference the guides to debug.